BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 3. Contextual Information and Actions: Provide easy access to mint details or transaction history, directly from the mint display.
 This reduces friction and allows users to interact with mints more fluidly without needing to navigate through multiple screens.

 #### Pending tokens
-It’s useful to display generated tokens in the transaction history along with their status—whether pending or redeemed.
-This helps users quickly assess their transaction status and builds confidence in your application.
-Providing the ability to expand on a token to view details and take actions like resending or redeeming is also important.
-This feature becomes particularly valuable if a token was lost or never claimed.

 <div class="center" markdown="1">

 {% include picture.html